druleton/druleton/README.md

 ### bin/init
 The `bin/init` command is used to setup the druleton environment.

+It will check the project file structure and create the missing parts.

 It will download tools like composer and add them to the `bin` directory.
 It will also scan the `config/bin` directory if there are custom, project specific, commands and add them to the `bin` directory.

 You can run this command anytime, it will update the tools and rescan the `config/bin` directory.